kreshuklab/Kinetochores_segmentation/README.md

 3. DICE loss + gaussian smoothing -> GaussianDiceLoss : Good qualitative results, can move for the quantitative analysis.
 4. Working to postprocess the predictions comparing with the target for localization of the emitters.
 5. Current approach : 3d Maxima output from predictions (called peaks) -> binarize peaks -> EDT on Target -> label func on both peaks and target -> get emitter positions -> match peaks to emitters from target

+## Update on quantitative results:
+1. Spatial distance euclidean and standard euclidean (can provide weights as per the variance across x,y,z).
+Resolution - x,y: 130nm, z: 300nm

+## Next steps:
+1. Create volumes with the matched and unmatched label coordinates. *No data augmentation yet.
+Possible unmatched issues due to intensity difference, but need check.*